stephenscaff/svg2avg/readme.md

 ### Notes

   - On the web, an SVG `path` will default to `fill` a value of `rgb(0,0,0)` (black) if none is provided.
 AVG however, does not.
 If a `fill` value is not specifically defined, the `path` will not render.
 As such, we might want the converter to provide a black `fill` value if none id provided?

+### ToDos

+- Cleanup SVGs with poor formatting, removing empty groups and so on.
+- Maybe provide a download method, in addition to Copy to Clipboard?
+- Maybe provide a viewer tab with APL-ready code (AVG named inside `graphics` property and referenced in `mainTemplate`)?
+But, can't count on svg having an id to base name on.
+Maybe use filename?
+- The actual js could probably be more `pure` in nature.